h8r-dev/heighliner-website/static/cast/README.md

-The file ended with `.cast` is to display terminal sessions by [Asciinema](https://asciinema.org/), which also provides `asciinema` software convenient for the developer to record terminal session into a cast file.
+The file ended with `.cast` is to display terminal sessions by [Asciinema](https://asciinema.org/), which also provides `asciinema` software that it's convenient for developers to record terminal sessions into a cast file.

 ## Usage

 1. Every cast file can be imported as a module: